 In the Archaeological Park of Saqsaywaman, essential segments of the main pre-Hispanic road to the Antisuyo or Qhapaq Ñan do witness, as well as secondary roads between them: to the northeast the one of Qorimarca, to the northwest the road to Huchuy Qosqo, and the road to Umasbamba and Yucay.

 Another segment of Kallachaca-Pumamarca linked the former capital of the Inkas with the Tambomachay Micro-basin.
 I followed the northeast to Qorao, joining in a single road in the trunk to the Antisuyo, moving towards Paucartambo.

-The path that runs from the Hawkaypata to the area known as Huayraqpumku and access to the probable Inquiltambo “mortuary house of the Ynga Wiraqocha” deserves importance.
+The path from the Hawkaypata to the area known as Huayraqpumku and access to the probable Inquiltambo “mortuary house of the Ynga Wiraqocha” deserves importance.
 Another is called the road to the “fortress,” according to historical information.
-Whose segment does still preserved in the area of Quenqo and which united this place with the most well-known area of “Chuquipampa.”
+Whose segment is still preserved in Quenqo, which united this place with the most well-known area of “Chuquipampa.”

 The Archaeological Park of Saqsaywaman constitutes a significant natural reserve for flora and fauna, three living areas, and two ecological floors, one of the samples of the biodiversity of the Sierra.
 Sacsayhuaman means to imply located in its territory, the last relics of native forests of chachacomos and wayruro Cusqueño.
 Stands out among the native flora are the Andean lily or michimichi, ñucchu, kantus, llaulli, parat’ika, lloque, waranhuay, as native fauna Guinea pigs, killichu or Andean kestrel, seagulls or quellwa, hummingbird or q’ente, chaiñas or hummingbirds.